WARNING: The following contains graphic sex and and drug use, as well as romantic love (which may not be suitable for some Buddhists).

 At an age when most boys showed little interest in girls, I periodically fell madly, obsessively in love.
 My dream girl always had long, skinny (often dirty) brown legs and dark eyes that danced with mischief and allure.
 The sight of little, hairless labia enclosing a mysterious slit, that I was occasionally privileged to glimpse through the rumpled leg of a pair of summer shorts, sent me into an ecstasy of almost spiritual bliss.

 My intentions, (at least until puberty) were always high-minded.
 I showered one hapless little brunette beauty with valentines and gifts, even asking for her hand in marriage with a plastic ring from the dime store.

 I soon discovered the power of such focused amorous intent.
 When I fixed my attention on a particular version of my ideal, around the schoolyard or in the neighborhood, circumstances invariably drew us together like magnets.
-Without a word being spoken, we would find ourselves running down a dark, deserted school corridor, or dashing out after one another into a starry night.
-Suddenly alone together, as if by silent assent, we’d embrace like long lost lovers, our young lips coming together in that first incredible discovery of shared rapture.
+Without a word being spoken we found ourselves running together down a dark deserted school corridor or dashing out of a gathering into a starry night.
+Suddenly alone together, as if by silent assent we embraced like long lost lovers, our young lips coming together in that first incredible discovery of shared rapture.

 The vision of the dark-haired girl was eventually forgotten in the confusion of adolescence when, in spite of my earlier precociousness, I was overcome with shyness around the opposite sex.

 Not until I was eighteen would she surface again — this time in a dream.

 I dreamt I was riding a bicycle along a country lane lit by golden early morning light.
 Gliding effortlessly I seemed at times to float blissfully above the bicycle, almost as if I were flying.